edwinkras/steam_db_project/README.md

 In this project, I decided to go with Steam due to my knowledge of it as I've been a user of it for years.
 The goal here with the database is to represent how the system works (and how different features are connected with each other, hence the relationships).
 The main functionalities that I’ve needed to take care of are the very fundamentals of Steam, also the main entities I’ve added:

-- User Account Management – Each user has an account with login details, profile info, and a wallet for purchases.
+- User Account Management – Each user has an account with login details, a profile, and a wallet for purchases.

 - Game Library System: Each user owns a personal game library, containing the games they have purchased or received.